mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

 ### Header Fuzzing

 Header fuzzing is disabled by default due to the high number of false positives that occur with many technology stacks.
-When header fuzzing is enabled a list of headers to include in fuzzing must be specified.
+When header fuzzing is enabled, you must specify a list of headers to include in fuzzing.

 Each profile in the default configuration file has an entry for `GeneralFuzzingCheck`.
-This is the check that performs header fuzzing.
-Under the `Configuration` section are `HeaderFuzzing` and `Headers`.
-These are the setting that you will change to enable header fuzzing.
+This check performs header fuzzing.
+Under the `Configuration` section, you must change the `HeaderFuzzing` and `Headers` settings to enable header fuzzing.

-This snippet shows the `Quick-10` profile's default configuration with header fuzzing disabled.
+This snippet shows the `Quick-10` profile's default configuration with header fuzzing disabled:

 ```yaml
 - Name: Quick-10